lesley88/garejeky/_posts/2021-11-23-how-to-prepare-coconut-rice.md

 tags: [sticky, featured]
 ---

-# How to prepare coconut rice. (with pepper sauce)

 Coconut rice is a kind of rice made almost entirely from rice and coconut milk.
 It is soft, milky(both in colour and taste), yummy and loved by both  kids and adults.